Product Overview

 Basic Information

-The Cold Regions Snowfall and Snowpack Dataset (CoReSSD) is a 1 km snowfall and snow water equivalent dataset.
-CoReSSD covers the entirety of North American above 30°N for water years 2001-2021.
+The Cold Regions Snowfall and Snowpack Dataset (CoReSSD) is a 1 km snow water equivalent and precipitation dataset for North America.
+CoReSSD covers North America above 30°N for water years 2001-2021.
 This dataset was produced with funding from NASA Grant #80NSSC22K0585.
 CoReSSD relies on the Blender algorithm (Dechow et al., 2026, Water Resources Research).
-Blender is a non-linear optimization technique to recompute the modeled mass and energy balance of the snowpack, constrained by remotely sensed snow cover fraction.
-Blender requires a prior estimate, i.e. initial conditions, of the snowpack mass and energy balance.
-The original Blender algorithm paper can be found below.
+Blender is a non-linear optimization technique that recomputes the modeled mass and energy balance of the snowpack, constrained by remotely sensed snow cover fraction.
+Blender requires a prior estimate of the snowpack mass and energy balance.

 CoReSSD Product Specifications